-Explore Switzerland’s largest city, Zürich, where little visitors can get hands-on with pigs, ponies and pygmy goats at Zürich Zoo, see more than 1,200 antique toys from all over Europe at the Zürich Toy Museum or ogle the prehistoric exhibits at the city's Dinosaur Museum.
-In winter, get your skates on at the Dolder Open-Air Ice Rink, the largest of its kind in Europe, or travel 55mins journey out of the city to Atzmännig for fantastic skiing and winter sports.
-Thirty-five minutes outside Zurich, Connyland offers great rides plus sealion and dolphin shows in the warmer months.
+Explore Switzerland’s largest city, Zürich, where little visitors get hands-on with pigs, ponies and pygmy goats at Zürich Zoo, see 1,200+ antique toys from all over Europe at the Zürich Toy Museum or ogle the prehistoric exhibits at the city's Aathal Dinosaur Museum.
+In winter, get your skates on at the 1930s-built Dolder Open-Air Ice Rink, the largest of its kind in Europe, or travel an hour out of the city to Atzmännig for fantastic skiing and winter sports.
+Thirty-five minutes outside Zürich, Conny-Land has great rides.

-Visit Lake Geneva, also known as Lac Léman and home to some of Switzerland’s best activities for families.
-Base yourself in Lausanne, a dynamic and interesting city that is much more more attractive than the rather po-faced Geneva.
-Ride the steamboats on the lake and then hire a car to take advantage of activities around the lake.
-On the northeastern shore, pay a visit to the Swiss Museum of Games at La Tour-de-Peilz, then head northeast to the Maison Cailler, a chocolate museum dedicated to the man who brought the first chocolate recipe to Switzerland in 1819.
+Visit Lake Geneva, also known as Lac Léman, with some of Switzerland’s best activities for families.
+Base yourself in Lausanne, a dynamic and interesting city, capital of the Vaud region.
+Ride the steamboats on the lake then hire a car to take advantage of activities around the lake.
+On the northeastern shore, pay a visit to the Swiss Museum of Games at La Tour-de-Peilz, then head north-east to Broc and its Maison Cailler, a chocolate museum dedicated to the man who brought the first chocolate recipe to Switzerland in 1819.

 Head due north of Lausanne, to the capital of Swiss musicboxes, Sainte-Croix – little visitors will enjoy its Museum of Music Boxes and Automatons.
 The area north of Lausanne is also home to the Aubonne Arboretum, offering fantastic woodland walks, and Juraparc, a great animal park with wolves, bears and bison.